-Most neighbours get along just fine in everyday life, but every now and again there will be disputes.
-When it comes to the garden, a common cause for disputes are trees, especially if they begin to encroach on a neighbour’s land.
-Some neighbours don’t like the idea of tree removal, and might be wondering whether legally they need to remove their tree, or whether it can simply be cut back.
-If you are in a dispute with a neighbour about a tree, you might want to seek legal advice, and here’s a few things you’ll need to take into account.
+Most neighbours get along just fine in everyday life, but every now and again, there will be disputes.
+When it comes to the garden, a common cause for disputes is trees, especially if they begin to encroach on a neighbour’s land.
+Some neighbours don’t like the idea of tree removal and might be wondering whether legally they need to remove their tree or whether it can be cut back.
+If you are in a dispute with a neighbour about a tree, here are a few things you’ll need to take into account.

 Trees on your land

 If you have trees on your land, it’s your responsibility to ensure they don’t cause damage or injuries.
 This can be from any part of the tree, from the roots below ground to the branches above ground, and is why regular tree maintenance is so essential.
 It’s easy to see why neighbours can get so upset by trees that are poorly maintained, as they can be both unsightly and potentially damaging.
 Therefore, if you have a tree with roots that could potentially cause damage, or one that’s hanging over a neighbour’s fence, then the sensible thing to do would be to bring in tree experts so they can work out the best option.
 This could be cutting the tree back, or removing it completely.

 Australian law states that landowners have the right to enjoy their property.
 Encroaching trees can cause a number of problems, including:

 - Blocking sunlight from the garden or house